-About 15-25 million people worldwide are infected with HTLV-1.
-A small percentage of those cases develop adult T-cell leukemia, an aggressive cancer that has no effective treatment.
+Approximately 15-25 million people worldwide are infected with HTLV-1 with a small percentage developing adult T-cell leukemia.
+The cancer is aggressive and there is currently no effective treatment.
 The interactive nature of this PPG will provide rationale hypotheses to support translational studies to define therapeutic intervention against retrovirus-induced lymphoma and refine animal models to determine molecular determinants of retrovirus-induced cancer.

 Discovery of Anticancer Agents of Diverse Natural Origin

 The goal of this program project is to discover novel chemicals from selected tropical rainforest plants, as well as cyanobacteria and fungi, for development as cancer chemotherapeutic agents, particularly for tumors not cured by present treatment methods.